 How does Wellen help with osteoporosis?

 While Wellen is designed specifically for women with osteoporosis in mind, it is not the only way to build and maintain bone.
-Staying active with daily weight-bearing activities such as walking, carrying small grocery bags, going up and down stairs and even dancing, is the best complement to any exercise program.
+Staying active with daily weight-bearing activities such as walking, carrying small grocery bags, going up and down stairs and even dancing, is the best compliment to any exercise program.
+If you're interested in trying Wellen, sign up here for a free trial.